vishwaselvakumar/earth/README.md

 # earth vishwa as you like motom
-# all the coordinations came under it self
+# all the coordinations c